selfcustody/krux-installer/README.md

 alias python=python3
 ```

-#### Ensure `openssl` have a correct link:
+#### Ensure `openssl` have a correct link

 Python's `ssl` module relies on OpenSSL for cryptographic operations.
-Ensure that OpenSSL
-is installed on your system and is compatible with the Python version you're using.
+Ensure that OpenSSL is installed on your system and is compatible with the
+Python version you're using.

-Since we expect that you're using the Python installed with Homebrew, it's recommended to
+Since we expect that you're using the Python installed with Homebrew,
-install OpenSSL through Homebrew if it's not already installed:
+it's recommended to install OpenSSL through Homebrew if it's not already
+installed:

 ```bash
 brew install openssl